Staunton, Illinois: Coal mining

 The last coal mine in Staunton closed in 1951.

 20th century

 In the 1920s, Staunton accomplished the building of several notable institutions such as Lake Staunton, Staunton Community High School and the Staunton Fire Department.
-Staunton's population reached at all time high during the 1920s.
+Staunton's population reached at all-time high during the 1920s.
 In 1941 the treasury department approved for a mural to be painted in the Staunton Post Office.
 The mural is "Going to Work" (Ralf Henrikson, completed 1941).
 It was the subject of a documentary, Silver Lining, about federal-sponsored art projects in Illinois during the Great Depression.

-In the 1950s, the Illinois Traction system ran its last passanger train through Staunton, leading to a substantial decline in business in the area.
+In the 1950s, the Illinois Traction system ran its last passenger train through Staunton, leading to a substantial decline in business in the area.
 Interstate 55 was built in 1956 and bypassed the historic Route 66 that passed through staunton cementing the continued decline of Staunton.
 In 1959, Staunton celebrated its 100th anniversary.